Compiled for Speed

 let value: float512; // 64 bytes

-// Platform-dependent floating-point types
+// Universal floating-point type

-let value: float; // 4 or 8 bytes
+let value: float; // 8 bytes

 // Literal floating-point values